GraydonB43/ACC-Predictive-Rankings/README.md

 # ACC-Predictive-Rankings
-acc1819.db = orginal data contained in SQLite database file
+acc1819.db = file containing original data on game information and box-score information for 2018-19 ACC men's basketball games

 ACC Ranking Project Code = code used to develop predictive rankings for each team using the RPI metric